aridaynet/roll-a-ball/README ENGLISH.md

 ## Requirements

-To be able to use this this project you must have Unity installed
+To be able to use this project you must have Unity installed

   ```bash
   https://store.unity.com/es#plans-individual